Viorel/RegExpress/README.md

 Currently the regular expressions are saved and loaded automatically, and a single instance can be started.

-The program can be built using Visual Studio 2022 and .NET 9.
+The program can be built using Visual Studio 2026 or Visual Studio 2022 and .NET 9.
 The following Visual Studio workloads are required:

 * .NET desktop development.
 * Desktop development with C++.